cmu-lib/portfolio_workshop/Python_Series_Materials/python_harvesting/py_harvest_main.md

 This is an intermediate-to-advanced level Python workshop that describes ways to approach common data wrangling from the web for research needs.
 We will focus on obtaining open data sources through HTTP requests and then demonstrate how to access larger sources of data via APIs.
 Then we will show how to turn the retrieved data into more useful objects like data frames to do basic manipulations and analysis.
 This workshop is only recommended for Python users with familiarity in Pandas, Numpy, core Python objects (lists, dictionaries, strings, numbers), file types like JSON and CSV, and comfort using Jupyter Notebooks.

-**Date:** Wednesday, April 19, 2023
-**Time:** 10:00am - 12:00pm EST
-**Location:**  Virtual Workshop - This is a virtual event.
-A URL to participate will be sent via a reminder email 24 hours before the event.

 ### Presenters
 Chasz Griego <a href='https://github.com/chaszg' target='_blank'><img src='../../content/img/GitHub-Mark-custom.svg' style='width:15px; padding:0; border:none !important;'></a>
-Open Science Postdoctoral Associate
+Science and Engineering Librarian
-Office: 4416, Sorrells Library
+Office: 4410, Sorrells Library
 [cgriego@andrew.cmu.edu](mailto:cgriego@andrew.cmu.edu)

 Lencia Beltran <a href='https://github.com/lenciabeltran' target='_blank'><img src='../../content/img/GitHub-Mark-custom.svg' style='width:15px; padding:0; border:none !important;'></a>